hujhax/austin-improv-wiki/List of Free Fringes.md

 This show takes stories, books, and movies that we all know and love, and indulges in a bit of wish fulfillment.
 The improvisers will take suggestions for stories that are crying out to be rewritten.
 First, they'll perform a mostly accurate version of the original ending, and then throw the script away to find out what could have happened.
 These are the Director's endings, the insane endings, the just endings, the "What should have happened" endings. starring: [[Performers/Jason Oliver]], [[Performers/Chuy Zarate]], [[Arby Gonzales]], [[Performers/Zac Grantham]]

 #### *Mixed Modes* ([[Performers/Paul Normandin]])
 Allison is done with improv.
 She's decided to return to the world of scripted theatre, and she's dragging the rest of us along with her.
 She'll be performing the entire show with a script (only known to her), including all her lines and stage directions.
-Everyone else had better catch up, and make sense of whatever miscommunications happen along the way. starring: [[Allison Asher]], [[Performers/Ryan Hill]], [[Performers/Jessica Arjet]], [[Katherine Greco]], [[Gloria Bankler]], [[Performers/Paul Normandin]]
+Everyone else had better catch up, and make sense of whatever miscommunications happen along the way. starring: [[Allison Asher]], [[Performers/Ryan Hill]], [[Performers/Jessica Arjet]], [[Katherine Greco]], [[Performers/Gloria Bankler]], [[Performers/Paul Normandin]]

 #### *Always a Bridesmaid* ([[Troupes/Firth & Arjet]])
 ### Mar  1, 2012